AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 ---
-title: Variables in AEM Forms workflows
+title: Hot to add variables in AEM Workflow steps?
-seo-title: Variables in AEM Forms Workflows
-description: Create a variable, set a value for the variable, and use it in AEM Forms workflow steps.
+description: Learn to create a variable, set a value for the variable, and use it in AEM Forms Workflow steps.
-seo-description: Create a variable, set a value for the variable, and use it in AEM Forms workflow steps.
-uuid: 634a75c4-4899-478f-9e5d-a870f5efa583
-contentOwner: khsingh
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-topic-tags: publish
-discoiquuid: cbf4e35a-7905-44ab-ab68-fb443443f02d
-docset: aem65

 ---

-# Variables in AEM Forms workflows{#variables-in-aem-forms-workflows}
+# Variables in AEM Forms workflows {#variables-in-aem-forms-workflows}

 A variable in a workflow model is a way to store a value based on its data type.
-You can then use the name of the variable in any workflow step to retrieve the value stored in the variable.
+You can use the name of the variable in any workflow step to retrieve the value stored in the variable.
 You can also use variable names to define expressions for taking routing decisions.

 In AEM workflow models, you can:

 * [Create a variable](variable-in-aem-workflows.md#create-a-variable) of a data type based on the information type that you want to store in it.
 * [Set a value for the variable](variable-in-aem-workflows.md#set-a-variable) using the Set Variable workflow step.
-* [Use the variable](variable-in-aem-workflows.md#use-a-variable) in all AEM Forms workflow steps to retrieve the stored value and in OR Split and Goto steps to define a routing expression.
+* [Use the variable](variable-in-aem-workflows.md#use-a-variable) in all AEM Forms Workflow steps to retrieve the stored value and in OR Split and Goto steps to define a routing expression.

 The following video demonstrates how you can create, set, and use variables in AEM workflow models: